-You can also book a shorter tour as part of an independent vacation.
-Just about every travel agent in Cusco can book a day or overnight trip from there to Machu Picchu, or you can reserve one in advance with SmarterTravel’s sister site, Viator.
+You can also book a shorter tour of Machu Picchu as part of an independent vacation.
+Just about every travel agent in Cusco can book a day or overnight trip from there to Machu Picchu, or you can reserve one in advance on SmarterTravel’s sister site, Viator.
 If you have the time, we’d recommend an overnight stay in the Machu Picchu area; driving to and from Cusco makes for a long, grueling day trip, starting as early as 4:00 a.m.

 Planning an Independent Visit to Machu Picchu